buildbot/buildbot/master/docs/manual/cfg-workers-openstack.rst

 `OpenStack <http://openstack.org/>`_ is a series of interconnected components that facilitates managing compute, storage, and network resources in a data center.
 It is available under the Apache License and has a REST interface along with a Python client.

-This document will guide you through setup of an OpenStack latent buildslave:
+This document will guide you through setup of an OpenStack latent worker:

 .. contents::
    :depth: 1